Shrivastav17/UI-project/README.md

-This is clone of Myntra's Website using HTML and CSS with responsive
+This is clone of Myntra's Website layout using HTML and CSS with responsive